DANYSR8/ENEE_3141_DigiComm/FINAL PROJECT/FINAL_PROJECT.md

 ## SETUP & Checking Modules Works
 ### Checking ASK Modules

-To check that this ASK Transciver was working a quick tutorial was followed, and the module were wired as dislayed in the two figures below.
+To verify the functionality of the ASK Transceiver, a brief tutorial was followed, and the modules were connected as illustrated in the two figures below.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/6aec165d-5470-423c-85c1-3214c24a996a)

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/c53f64e1-1265-4a8b-8e16-dd2334afa2b4)

-Having the modules set up with the two arduinos as displayed above, a simple ON and OFF signal was used to simualate a digital signal and see if the the transmitter is working.
-To dectect and see the transmitter working SDR Console was used to easilty detect the signals around the 433.92MHz carreir.
-Three dirffent digital signal sequence where ues to ensure that we were seeing the actual transmited signal and just not noise.
-The figure below displays each digital sequence used and there repective spectrum.
+Upon setting up the modules with the two Arduinos as illustrated above, a straightforward ON and OFF signal was used to emulate a digital signal, testing the functionality of the transmitter.
+To ascertain the transmitter's operation,  SDR Console  was uesd to effortlessly detecting signals within the 433.92MHz carrier range.
+Three distinct digital signal sequences were utilized to confirm the presence of the transmitted signal amidst potential noise.
+The figure below showcases each digital sequence utilized and their respective spectra, offering a comprehensive view of the transmitted signals' characteristics.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/b3d45b76-8264-4af3-aff4-816883333f67)